godotengine/godot-docs/getting_started/editor/external_editor.rst

 .. image:: img/editor_settings.png

-There are two fields: the executable path and command line flags.
+You can choose your editor from a list of presets, which will cause Godot to use appropriate values for the executable path and command line flags settings.

+If your editor is at an unusual path, you can override the preset default by changing the Exec Path setting to point at your editor.

+Alternatively, you can use the "Custom" option and fill out both settings by hand.
 The flags allow you to integrate the editor with Godot, passing it the file path to open and other relevant arguments.
 Godot will replace the following placeholders in the flags string:

 +---------------------+-----------------------------------------------------+
 | Field in Exec Flags | Is replaced with                                    |